Loudoun County Transit: Proposed Title VI Policy Changes (2020-2023 Program)

 Proposed Title VI Policies

-Loudoun County Transit is considering these proposed Title VI Policies.
+Loudoun County Transit is considering these proposed Title VI Policies with the 2020-2023 Program update.

 Draft Major Service Change Policy